elutow/ee371_labs/README.md

 	* Can also run testbenches via ModelSim to check errors faster
 4. `make compile`
 5. Plug in DE1 board.
 Then: `make program`

+## Using SignalTap

+1. Enable SignalTap: `make enable_signaltap`
+	* This will open up the Quartus project, where you will need to launch SignalTap manually and add the signals.
+2. To launch SignalTap in the future: `make signaltap`